JasonHyun/MiFoodTech/design/design-journey.md

 - **Re-design choices**
   -  Accordingly, the re-design choices resulting from this task remains the same as those from the second task.
 - **Additional Notes**
   - I think this will need a bit more discussion with others, so that we can try to properly identify what caused the latency from the user for this task specifically.

 ### User 4 - Testing Notes (Final Submission)
 > When conducting user testing, you should take notes during the test.
 Place your notes here.

-TODO
+Task 1:
+- First visited Why Us page
+- Then visited Team page
+- Clicked on founder image, read about founder
+- Task Succesful

+Task 2:
+- First visited Why Us page
+- Then visits Invest page
+- Then visits Home page
+- Task Unsuccesful

+Task 3:
+- First visits Invest page
+- Found slide show, clicked through to 2022
+- Task Succesful

+User Notes:
+- My user remarked that the Why Us name was misleading, as his first instinct for the first two tasks was to go to that page.
+Additionally, he mentioned that he thought the "market" page was poorly titled as he never felt like visiting that page was important and that the paragraphs on the home page were difficult to read.
+He also said that he felt like he was not prompted to click on the founder's headshot, he just did it by accident.
+Finally, he suggested that we swap some content as a competition analysis seems like it belongs on the market page and the labor savings table seems like it belongs with the diagrams of the product itself.

 ### User 4 (Final Submission)